kghmanuel/marklogic-data-hub/README.md

 # Where is the Code?

 ## Version 1.0
 Version 1.0 runs against MarkLogic 8.
-The latest release of this codebase lives in the 1.0-master branch.
+The latest release of this codebase lives in the [1.0-master branch](https://github.com/marklogic/marklogic-data-hub/tree/1.0-master).

-The latest development efforts for this codebase live in 1.0-develop.
+The latest development efforts for this codebase live in the [1.0-develop branch](https://github.com/marklogic/marklogic-data-hub/tree/1.0-develop).

 ## Version 2.0
 Version 2.0 runs against MarkLogic 9.
-The latest release of this codebase lives in the 2.0-master branch.
+The latest release of this codebase lives in the [2.0-master branch](https://github.com/marklogic/marklogic-data-hub/tree/2.0-master).

-The latest development efforts for this codebase live in 2.0-develop.
+The latest development efforts for this codebase live in the [2.0-develop branch](https://github.com/marklogic/marklogic-data-hub/tree/2.0-develop).